crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

                either cpu or gpu }
   memory: { memory amount you want to reserve to run your script }
   batch: { batch concurrency, either process, thread or single }
+  interval: { interval to wait before running your scripts again }
 display:
   styles:
     - uri: { uri to CSS stylesheet that will style your templates }